r-lib/hugodown/README.md

   and blogs with multiple contributors.

 * Local previews are pinned to a specific version of hugo.
-This makes it easier to work with multiple blogs, and protects your from hugu <-> theme version incompatibilities.
+This makes it easier to work with multiple blogs, and protects your from hugo <-> theme version incompatibilities.

 * It provides support for getting started with a limited number of themes,